 Are You Injured?
 Call Us (201-292-0341)!
-We Are Compassionate Hoboken Personal Injury Lawyers Who Fight To Win in Court.
+We Are Compassionate New Jersey Personal Injury Lawyers Who Fight To Win in Court.

 You pay ZERO fees unless we win.
 We have won millions of dollars in verdicts and settlements for serious & catastrophic personal injury victim.

 When you are suffering injuries as the result of a catastrophic accident, it is a long road ahead with unknown obstacles.
 The stark reality is that your recovery depends on the time spent healing and the expenses of medical treatment and rehabilitative equipment.
 Depending on the nature of your injuries, you may or may not ever be able to return to enjoying your life as you once knew it or the wages you earned at your job.
 The responsible party’s insurance company will be quick to offer a settlement that will minimize your injuries.
 The initial monetary compensation offering may not be enough to cover all of your needs.

 If you or a loved one has serious accident injuries, the sooner you speak to an experienced New Jersey personal injury lawyer, the quicker you can begin your journey to recovery.
 At Glugeth & Pierguidi, P.C., our New Jersey personal injury attorneys’ singular purpose is to help our clients get the compensation they deserve.

 How Will I Know If I Have a Legit Personal Injury Case?

 Personal injury cases are based on the legal principle of negligence.
 If your injury was caused by the negligent action or inaction of another person or party, you might have a valid personal injury claim.
 There are four elements of negligence that must be present for you to recover compensation:

 - Duty.
 You must prove the at-fault party owed you a duty of care.
 For example, all drivers have a duty to drive with reasonable care and obey traffic laws.